 5. What is the average value of the molar volume of hydrogen?
-Look up the literature value of the molar volume of a gas in your textbook and calculate the percent error in your experimental determination of the molar volume of hydrogen.
+Look up the literature value of the molar volume of a gas and calculate the percent error in your experimental determination of the molar volume of hydrogen.

-Percent error = $$\frac{|\text{Experimental value - Literature value}|}{\text{Literature value}} \times 100\%$$
+$$\label{eq:Percent} \begin{aligned} \text{Percent error} &= \frac{\mid \text{Experimental value} - \text{Literature value} \mid}{\text{Literature value}} \times 100\% \end{aligned}$$

-- 6. One mole of hydrogen gas has a mass of 2.02 g.
+6. One mole of hydrogen gas has a mass of 2.02 g.
 Use your value of the molar volume of hydrogen to calculate the mass of one liter of hydrogen gas at STP.
 This is the density of hydrogen in g/L. How does this experimental value of the density compare with the literature value?
-(Consult a chemistry handbook for the density of hydrogen.) - 7.
-In setting up this experiment, a student noticed that a bubble of air leaked into the eudiometer when it was inverted in the water bath.
+(Consult a chemistry handbook for the density of hydrogen.)

+7. In setting up this experiment, a student noticed that a bubble of air leaked into the graduated cylinder when it was inverted in the water bath.
 What effect would this have on the measured volume of hydrogen gas?
 Would the calculated molar volume of hydrogen be too high or too low as a result of this error?
-Explain. - 8.
-A student noticed that the magnesium ribbon appeared to be oxidized-the metal surface was black and dull rather than silver and shiny.
+Explain.
+8. A student noticed that the magnesium ribbon appeared to be oxidized-the metal surface was black and dull rather than silver and shiny.
 What effect would this error have on the measured volume of hydrogen gas?
 Would the calculated molar volume of hydrogen be too high or too low as a result of this error?
 Explain.
+9. (Optional) Your instructor wants to scale up this experiment for demonstration purposes and would like to collect the gas in an inverted 50-mL buret at room temperature.
+Use the ideal gas law to calculate the maximum amount or length of magnesium ribbon that may be used nesium ribbon that may be used.